-Fitness – count your steps with a DIY version of something like the ‘Fitbit’, or create an obstacle course and use the micro:bit in a balancing game.
+Fitness – count your steps with a DIY version of something like the ‘Fitbit’, or create an obstacle course, take one of my favorite vitamins quizzes and use the micro:bit in a balancing game.

 Games – create retro mobile phone games everybody loved like ‘Snake’ or your very own game ideas.
 Or try using it as a scoreboard or timer for other sorts of games.